raspberrypilearning/build-your-own-weather-station/en/step_7.md

 ### Calibration

 Most anemometers will have a specification that includes calibration data to help you test the accuracy of your sensor.
-The [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf){:target="_blank"} for the recommended anemometers says that one rotation a second that should equate to 2.4 km/h.
+The [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf){:target="_blank"} for the recommended anemometers says that one rotation a second should equate to 2.4 km/h.
 So in the example interval of 5 seconds, 5 spins (10 signals) should equal the same 2.4 km/h.

 - Run your program and spin the anemometer 5 times within the first 5 seconds.
 What wind speed value is reported?